c3lang/c3c/README.md

 #### Installing on Arch Linux
 There is an AUR package for the c3c compiler : [c3c-git](https://aur.archlinux.org/packages/c3c-git).

-Due to some issues with the LLVM packaged for Arch Linux, the AUR package will download and use LLVM 16 from Ubuntu-23.04 to compile the c3c compiler.

 You can use your AUR package manager:
 ```sh